Nick-Tallguy/LearnOSM-language-helper/README.md

 LearnOSM is available in many languages, which is great, but can make it difficult to manage if the person doing the updating doesn't speak the language! <https://www.transifex.com/> very kindly offer their services free of charge to HOTOSM and LearnOSM, which has made it much easier to manage the translation process.

-For a new language to appear on LearnOSM, several files need to be updated;
+For a new language to appear on LearnOSM, two files need to be updated;
   all-translation.json
   _config.yml
-  _layouts/default.html

 and a new language folder and contents is needed in the **_posts** folder, for instance;
   _posts/fr/0100-01-01-contribute.md